abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 - Chronological order

 **Partial Orders:**
-- *Divisibility of integers (some numbers divide others, but some are incomparable (neither divides the other)).
+- Divisibility of integers --- some numbers divide others, but some are incomparable (neither divides the other).
-- "Ancestor of" relation, your parents and grandparents are before you, your children --- after you, but other people are neither.
+- "Ancestor of" relation --- your parents and grandparents are before you, your children --- after you, but other people are neither.

 ---

 **Task 3**: Which concept in category theory reminds you of joins?

-Joins correspond to **coproducts** in category theory.
+Joins correspond to *coproducts* in category theory.

 ---

 **Task 4:** Prove that all finite lattices are bounded.

-**Proof that all finite lattices are bounded:**

-1. Let L be a finite lattice with elements {a₁, a₂, ..., aₙ}

-2. **Greatest element (top, ⊤):**
-   - Take the join of all elements: ⊤ = a₁ ∨ a₂ ∨ ... ∨ aₙ
-   - Since join is defined for all finite subsets in a lattice, this exists
-   - For any element x ∈ L, we have x ≤ ⊤ (by definition of join)
-   - Therefore ⊤ is the greatest element

-3. **Least element (bottom, ⊥):**
-   - Take the meet of all elements: ⊥ = a₁ ∧ a₂ ∧ ... ∧ aₙ
-   - Since meet is defined for all finite subsets in a lattice, this exists
-   - For any element x ∈ L, we have ⊥ ≤ x (by definition of meet)
-   - Therefore ⊥ is the least element

-4. Since both ⊤ and ⊥ exist, the lattice is bounded.

-**Note:** This proof relies on finiteness.
-Infinite lattices may not be bounded (e.g., the integers with usual order is a lattice but has no top or bottom).

-To prove all finite lattices are bounded, we have to construct the top and bottom element of a lattice:
+To prove all finite lattices are bounded, we have to find the top and bottom element of a random finite lattice.
+To do that:

+1. Take the set of all elements in the lattice.
+2. Take their join.
+3. Done, you found the top element ($\top$).

-1. The top element is the join of all elements of the lattice.
-Since a lattice has to have joins for all sets of elements (and finite number of objects can be put into a set) it is guaranteed to exist.
+Similarily, the bottom element is the *meet* of all elements.

+This works, since a lattice has to have joins for all sets of elements (and finite number of objects can be put into a set).
-2. The bottom element is the *meet* of all elements.
-It is guaranteed to exist for the same reason.

 The proof relies on finitenes, e.g. you cannot get the set of all integers.